dev-konstantinos/MyPdfParser/README.md

 ## 🛠️ Planned Improvements

 - Export to CSV or Excel formats
 - Improved error handling and logging
-- WPF GUI or web interface

 ---